14 Online Scams You Need to Be Aware Of—and How to Avoid Them

 That’s a hefty increase, to say the least, and our changed world has provided the perfect petri dish for scams to thrive.
 Experts point to the pandemic as one main cause, since millions of people became reliant on “card not present” credit card purchases on retailers’ websites.
 This is now the main vehicle for credit card fraud, with 80% of incidents occurring this way.

 The pandemic also increased feelings of isolation and loneliness, prompting people to connect online—for better and for worse.
 “Social media is an easy way for a scammer to find and connect with victims, who can then be ‘social engineered’ into providing personal information, visiting a malicious link or sending payments,” says Jason Glassberg, co-founder of Casaba Security.
 More than one in four people who were victims of fraud in 2021 report that it started on social media.

 So, what can you do to protect yourself?
 People become victims of online scams when they’re caught off guard.
 By familiarizing yourself with these common scam techniques, you’ll think before you click.
-We’ll also help you boost your password security, smartphone security and privacy and general online security to make sure you have an ironclad defense against potential hacks, attacks and computer viruses.
+You should also think twice before connecting to Hotel Wi-Fi on your next vacation.
+We’ll also help you boost your password security, smartphone security and privacy, and general online security to make sure you have an ironclad defense against potential hacks, attacks and computer viruses.
 Here’s what you need to know to stay safe and avoid becoming a statistic.

 Free trial scam